Andrew Webster (rugby league): Coaching career

 In 2005, Webster joined American National Rugby League club, the Connecticut Wildcats as a player-coach.
 He led the team to the Grand Final, where they were defeated by the Aston Bulls.

-In 2006, Webster joined the Hull Kingston Rovers as an assistant and academy coach.
+In 2006, Webster joined Hull Kingston Rovers as an assistant and academy coach.
 In 2008, he returned to Australia, spending a season with the Parramatta Eels on work experience.
 He returned to Hull KR in 2009 as an assistant coach, spending three more years with the club.

 In 2012, he once again returned to Australia, this time as head coach of the Balmain Tigers SG Ball Cup team and assistant to the Wests Tigers NYC team.
 That year, Balmain won the SG Ball Cup for the first time in 30 years and would go onto win the Under-18 National Final over the Townsville Stingers.

 In 2013, Webster took over as head coach of the Parramatta Eels NYC team, winning just seven games.
 In 2014, he returned to the Wests Tigers as head coach of their NYC team, winning 16 games and reaching the finals.

 In 2015, Webster joined the New Zealand Warriors as an assistant to then head coach Andrew McFadden.